Central Texas College: History

 Central Texas College had a nationally ranked tennis team in the early 1970s, playing as the Golden Eagles.
 In 2013, a campus-wide vote led to the selection of CTC's new official mascot, the Eagle.

-Degrees offered
+Academics

 Students enrolled at CTC may select a degree plan from Associate of Arts degree programs, Associate of Science degree programs, Associate in Applied Science degree programs, or Associate of Arts in General Studies.
 There are more than 40 certificate programs.

 Main campus

 At the main campus in Killeen, the central courtyard has a memorial statue to Lyndon Baines Johnson, and a fountain by which are metal markers indicating the boundary between Bell and Coryell counties.
 CTC's main library is named in honor of Oveta Culp Hobby.
 CTC's older buildings are built in Spanish Colonial Revival Style.

 CTC is also home to the beautiful music station KNCT-FM.